Skip to main content

 Native Range

-Native to North America — from Newfoundland to British Columbia, south to the Great Lakes and Pacific Northwest.
-Found in moist woodlands, stream banks, and thicket margins.
+Native to North America from Newfoundland west across Canada to British Columbia, south through the Great Lakes region, New England, and into the northern Pacific Northwest.
+Grows in moist woodlands, stream banks, thicket margins, and wetland edges from sea level to middle elevations.
+Some botanists elevate this taxon to species rank as Viburnum trilobum.

 Suggested Uses